-OPC has met the targets for the performance criteria for the first purpose in 2021-22.
+OPC has met the targets for the performance criteria for the first purpose in 2022-23.

-In 2021-22, 164 surveys on Bills were sent and 45 responses were received (27%), which is roughly the same proportion of responses as for the previous year (29.87%).
+In 2022-23, 218 surveys on Bills were sent and 41 responses were received (19%), which is a little less than the proportion of responses received for the previous year (27%).

 For performance criterion 1.1, clients are asked whether the Bills as introduced reflect their policy intentions.
-Survey responses for 2021-22 indicated that Bills reflected their sponsors' policy intentions.
+Survey responses for 2022-23 indicated that Bills reflected their sponsors' policy intentions.
 However, since Bills are not introduced without clearance from those sponsors, it would be surprising if sponsors did not believe that Bills reflected the sponsors' policy intentions when they were introduced.

 For performance criterion 1.2, the target in the Corporate Plan and PBS for the average response to "overall satisfaction" was 4.0 out of 5 (where 5 is the highest rating).
-The result for 2021-22 was 4.9 out of 5.
-This was the same as the previous year.
+The result for 2022-23 was 4.8 out of 5.
+This was almost the same as the previous year (4.9).

-37 people responded in the client survey to the question "What did you like most about this experience with the Office?".
+59 people responded in the client survey to the question "What did you like most about this experience with the Office?".
 The comments reinforced the very high degree of satisfaction mentioned above with OPC's services.
 Comments included: